Frequently Asked Questions (FAQs)

 We support economic justice work that:

-- Fosters systemic economic security: Economic security is a necessary baseline for people to survive and thrive, especially amidst conditions of rising inequality.
+Fosters systemic economic security: Economic security is a necessary baseline for people to survive and thrive, especially amidst conditions of rising inequality.
 We support efforts that systemically mitigate economic precarity and secure a path to a more stable future for poor and low-income people.
-Areas of interest include, but are not limited to, work that:

-- Increases workers’ ability to negotiate for fair pay and good benefits
+- Increases workers’ power and their ability to negotiate for fair pay and good benefits

-- Increases access to capital: Generations of discriminatory lending and investment practices have prevented BIPOC and women from accessing the capital required to bring their ideas to the marketplace and profit from them.
+Increases access to capital: Generations of discriminatory lending and investment practices have prevented BIPOC and women from accessing the capital required to bring their ideas to the marketplace and profit from them.
 We support efforts to provide more access to capital for historically excluded entrepreneurs and to cultivate an ecosystem in which they can prosper.
-Areas of interest include, but are not limited to, work that:

 - Increases capital controlled and allocated by women and people of color